Hendricks, Cubs edge Giants 1-0 for 5th straight win

-CHICAGO (AP) — Kyle Hendricks pitched seven sharp innings and the Chicago Cubs won despite getting only two hits, edging the San Francisco Giants 1-0 Thursday for their fifth straight victory.
+Kyle Hendricks pitched seven sharp innings and Chicago won despite getting only two hits, edging the San Francisco Giants 1-0 Thursday for its fifth straight victory.

 Anthony Rizzo hit an RBI single to help the NL Central leaders complete a three-game sweep.
 The Giants lost their fourth in a row.

-A day after the Cubs won 12-11 in a game with seven home runs, there was a brisk breeze blowing in at Wrigley Field and the teams combined for just six hits.
+A day after the Cubs won 12-11 in a game with seven home runs, there was a brisk breeze blowing in and the teams combined for just six hits.

+“That’s what Wrigley Field is,” Rizzo said.
+“After a while, you just get used to it and you don’t really worry about it.”

 Hendricks (9-9) allowed three hits, struck out seven and walked none.
 He has a 1.79 ERA in 11 home starts this season.